 I spent the night bawling my eyes out.
-Gorging on pints of Belgian chocolate and mint gelato.
+Gorging on pints of Belgian dark chocolate gelato.
 Watching “Something’s Gotta Give” on repeat.

 And now, you want to know why.
 Why I was (recklessly) smearing my mascara, eating for two, and watching Erica Barry scream-sob as she writes her screenplay while listening to “Je Cherche Un Homme.”

 This is what the right kind of copywriting can do for you.
-It can bring your audience right in from momento uno.
+It can bring your audience right in from your début.

 It can leave a - great - lasting first impression.